Boris2232/Machine-Learning-Project/README.md

 # Machine-Learning-Project
-First of all, let's have a quick review of future projects.
+First of all, let's have a quick review of future project.

 We have three datasets: